-And if like me you have a sensitive skin, you may prefer the products that will keep the mosquitoes away while keeping its distance with you too.
+And if like me you have sensitive skin, you may prefer products that will keep the mosquitoes away while keeping their distance from you too.
 Sometimes, we were given coils to burn in our room.
 But not always, so it’s a good idea to bring something to be safe.
 Check out this organic insect repellent*.

 I doubt you’ll forget to put your toothbrush on your packing list.
 But what about your shampoo, conditioner, and soap?

 Although they will provide toiletries at the hotels and resorts, I still advise you to bring your own.
 They are often distributed in single-use small plastic bottles which has an enormous impact on the amount of waste you generate.